 Title I is a federally funded supplemental education program providing financial assistance to local education agencies to improve opportunities for educationally deprived children.
 Title I programs are designed to help children meet the Pennsylvania Core Standards in reading, writing, speaking, listening, and mathematics.
-At the present time, the West Shore School District's Title I program may provide additional reading/math services to those students in grades kindergarten through five who are demonstrating greatest need.
+At the present time, the West Shore School District's Title I program may provide additional reading/math services to those students in grades kindergarten through six who are demonstrating greatest need.
 Students qualify for the Title I program through multiple evaluation measures.
-In Schoolwide Title I programs, all students in grades K-5 are eligible to participate in Title I programs.
+In Schoolwide Title I programs, all students in grades K-6 are eligible to participate in Title I programs.
 In Targeted Assistance programs, students must qualify based on assessment data for eligibility to participate in Title I programs.
 Additionally, students living at the United Methodist Home for Children and those students who are homeless are eligible for Title I Services.
-Please contact the Director of Elementary Education or Director of Federal Programs for more information.